Connor Tomlinson (TV personality)

-Connor Tomlinson (born March 17, 1999) is an American television personality and advocate with autism.
-He appeared in seasons 2 and 3 of Netflix's Love on the Spectrum.
+Connor Tomlinson (born March 17, 1999) is an American television personality, podcaster and autism advocate.
+He appeared in seasons 2, 3 and 4 of Netflix's Love on the Spectrum.

 Early life and education

-Connor Tomlinson was born on March 17, 1999, in the Boston area.
-His father, Sam Tomlinson, is of British descent and his mother, Lise Menard Smith, a podcaster, formerly worked in a school for autistic children prior to his birth.
-He is the oldest of all four children.
-According to his mom, Tomlinson start to exhibit peculiar behavior traits before hitting his second birthday and she suspected that he exhibits all the symptoms of autism, including echolalia, walking on toes, and scripting but had difficulty in finding services from doctors, especially since Tomlinson was fully verbal and had no eye contact issues.
-The family then eventually moved to Cumming, Georgia (near Atlanta), where Tomlinson was properly evaluated and diagnosed at 5 years old.
-Shortly after, Tomlinson's parents divorced when he was 8, an event that he described made him feel "terrified and sad" initially but manage to cope well with it after watching Mrs. Doubtfire.
-Shortly later, his mother remarried.
+Connor Tomlinson was born on March 17, 1999, in Boston.
+His father, Sam Tomlinson, is of English descent and his mother, Lise Menard Smith, a podcaster, worked in the New England Center for Children prior to his birth.
+He is the oldest of four children.
+According to his mom, Tomlinson started to exhibit peculiar behavior traits before hitting his second birthday and she suspected that he was exhibiting symptoms of autism, including echolalia, walking on toes, and scripting but had difficulty in finding services from doctors, especially since Tomlinson was fully verbal and had no eye contact issues.
+The family then eventually moved to Cumming, Georgia, where Tomlinson was properly evaluated and diagnosed at five years old.
+Shortly thereafter, Tomlinson's parents divorced when he was eight, an event that he described made him feel "terrified and sad" initially but manage to cope well with it after watching Mrs. Doubtfire.
+Shortly after, his mother remarried.

 Tomlinson described the rest of his later childhood to teen years as challenging, along with being bullied so brutally that he had to be withdrawn from school.
 Tomlinson then attended West Forsyth High School and graduated in 2018; he credits it as " the best four years of his life."
-Upon deciding not to pursue college, Tomlinson worked as a currency clerk at Krogers.
+Upon deciding not to pursue college, Tomlinson worked as a currency clerk at Kroger.